Azure/Enterprise-Scale-for-AVS/008-AVS-HCX/readme.md

 ## Deployment Steps

+* Update the parameter values in appropriate location.
+It may take upto 30 mins to complete this installation.

+### ARM

 Run following command.
-It may take upto 30 mins to complete the installation.

 ```powershell
 cd 008-AVS-HCX/ARM